ocaml/v2.ocaml.org/site/learn/faq.md

 #### My array is modified, and I don't know why

 This is due to the physical sharing of two arrays that you missed.
-In OCaml there are no implicit array copying.
+In OCaml there is no implicit array copying.
 If you give two names to the same array, every modification on one array will be visible to the
 other: